tejaswini1811/Docker/docker.md

 **RUN:** The RUN instruction will execute any commands in a new layer on top of the current image and commit the results.
 The resulting committed image will be used for the next step in the Dockerfile.(The commands to be executed while building the image to install/configure your application)

 **CMD:** This command will be executed while starting the container.
+If we don't write CMD in dockerfile it will take CMD of base image.

 **EXPOSE:** This adds ports to be exposed while starting the container.